-A preliminary Production Questionnaire is provided to begin planning the graduate production calendar, and must be submitted with the MFA Project Proposal in GradCentral.
-The Production Manager requires a more in-depth form closer to the production date and it is also uploaded to GradCentral.
+A preliminary Production Questionnaire begins planning the graduate production calendar, and must be submitted with the MFA Project Proposal in GradCentral.
+The Production Manager requires a more indepth form closer to the production date.
 The production calendar is planned in a meeting early in Spring Semester with all 2nd year MFAs, committee chairs, and Production staff.
 The specific dates for all projects are determined by the Production staff, with the Department Chair and GSC.

 Students are required to communicate with their advisor regarding all production elements.
-The advisor in turn is required to attend relevant production meetings to communicate any special needs or issues.
+The faculty committee chair in turn is required to attend relevant production meetings to communicate any special needs or issues.
 The student attends a production seminar (7600 Production: MFA Project) once a week during the year of producing, and any scenic, costume, lighting, or other elements must be approved by production staff.
 To assist with the significant planning required for shared programs, detailed technical questionnaires are requested four weeks prior to the final performance.
-Requests for rehearsal time in the Barnett Theatre beyond the allocation for technical rehearsals must be approved in advance by the Production Manager.
+Requests for rehearsal time in the

+Barnett Theatre beyond the allocation for technical rehearsals must be approved in advance by the Production Manager.

-III.11.1 - Resources For Project Production
+III.11.1 - RESOURCES FOR PROJECT PRODUCTION